ryndaniels/effective-devops/preso.md

 # Test Kitchen

-* execute code on one or more platforms
+* Execute code on one or more platforms
-* driver plugins supporting various cloud and virtualization providers
+* Driver plugins supporting various cloud and virtualization providers

 ---